freebasic/fbc/FreeBASIC/readme.txt

     - The run-time library was written with portability in mind.
 All third-party tools used exist on most operating systems already as they are from the GNU binutils.
-The compiler is written in 100% FreeBASIC code (that's it, FreeBASIC compiles itself.), what makes it simple to be bootstrapped as it doesn't depend on non-portable tools.
+The compiler is written in 100% FreeBASIC code (that's right, FreeBASIC compiles itself.), which makes it simple to be bootstrapped as it doesn't depend on non-portable tools.

   o Multi-threading: